Military Filing Information on State Websites

 Each state decides whether a servicemember must file a return when they are stationed outside their resident state.

 See the table below for links to state websites.
 The first column of links will take you to the active duty military filing information for each state.

 A nonmilitary spouse of a service member, who qualifies under Military Spouse Residency Relief Act (MSRRA), can choose to keep that same legal residence as the military spouse.
 Refer to Military Spouses and State Taxes .

-For information on guidance for each state when dealing with MSRRA, see the second column of links above.
+For information on guidance for each state when dealing with MSRRA, see the second column of links below.